annikaheckel/annikaheckel.github.io/index.md

 - [The Hitting Time of Rainbow Connection Number Two](https://www.combinatorics.org/ojs/index.php/eljc/article/view/v19i4p37) (with Oliver Riordan), *The Electronic Journal of Combinatorics* **19**(1), P37, 2012.

 #### Conference papers:
+- On the concentration and non-concentration of the chromatic number.
+To appear in: *Proceedings of the 2nd International Congress of Basic Science (ICBS), 2024.*

 - [The hitting time of clique factors](https://journals.muni.cz/eurocomb/article/view/35611) (with Marc Kaufmann, Noela Müller and Matija Pasch). *12th European Conference on Combinatorics, Graph Theory and Applications EUROCOMB’23*, 2023.